qiyancos/dnfs/README.md

 # dnfs
 A distributed on-file-system file system server which supports NFSV3 protocol.
+This open-source project is still working in progress.